Heroes of the Storm: Development

-As a part of the arcade feature for StarCraft II: Wings of Liberty, a custom map called "Blizzard DOTA" was announced alongside several other mods of Blizzard Entertainment at BlizzCon 2010.
+As a part of the arcade feature for StarCraft II: Wings of Liberty, a custom map called "Blizzard DOTA" was announced alongside several other mods for StarCraft II at BlizzCon 2010.
 At that time, the map was developed to showcase the modding abilities that were to be added to StarCraft II.
 In 2011, however, development of Blizzard DOTA was rebooted and demoed at BlizzCon 2011.
 In comparison to the previous iteration previewed at BlizzCon 2010, the gameplay was described as "fast" and "streamlined."

 Following the announcement of Dota 2 by Valve, Rob Pardo, the executive vice president of Blizzard Entertainment, expressed concern at Valve using and trademarking a name that originated from within the Warcraft III community.
 Following a failed trademark injunction on the part of Riot Games, Blizzard acquired Riot's subsidiary, DotA-Allstars, LLC., the original company that represented the servicing of Defense of the Ancients.
 Subsequently, Blizzard filed an opposition against Valve for claiming the DotA trademark.
 On May 11, 2012, Blizzard and Valve announced that the dispute had been settled, with Valve retaining the commercial franchising rights to the term "Dota", while Blizzard would change the name of Blizzard DOTA to Blizzard All-Stars.
 Blizzard, however, will retain the right to use DOTA name non-commercially.
 This includes promoting DOTA-style maps made for Blizzard games by the community.